upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 external_identity = epskid
 context = "tls13-bsk"
 target_protocol = TLS1.3(0x0304)
-target_kdf = HKDF_SHA256(0x0001)
+target_kdf = <as per RFC9528>
 ~~~

 The ImportedIdentity context value MUST be "tls13-bsk".
 This informs the server that the mechanisms specified in this document for deriving the EPSK and executing the TLS handshake MUST be used.
 The EPSK and ImportedIdentity are used in the TLS handshake as specified in {{!RFC9258}}.
+Multiple ImportedIdentity values may be imported as per {{!RFC9258}} section 5.1.
+The target_kdf follows {{!RFC9258}} and aligns with the cipher suite hash algorithms advertised in the TLS 1.3 handshake between the device and the server.

 A performance versus storage tradeoff a server can choose is to precompute the identity of every bootstrapped key with every hash algorithm that it uses in TLS and use that to quickly lookup the bootstrap key and generate the PSK.
 Servers that choose not to employ this optimization will have to do a runtime check with every bootstrap key it holds against the identity the client provides.